mkellydevv/vector_graphics_animator/README.md

 __Summary :__

-This program allows the user to construct a scene using vector graphics and to animate the scene using a set of key frames and tweening.
-The scene graph is stored in a node tree structure where each node stores a vector graphic polgyon and pointers to children nodes.
+In this program, the user can construct and animate scenes using vector graphics and frame tweening.
+The scene graph is held in a node tree data structure where each node holds a vector graphic polygon and pointers to its sub-nodes.
 Animations are stored as a series of key frames where transforms have been applied to nodes.
-The most recent key frame is displayed until reaching another key frame unless tweening is turned on.
-Tweening interpolates between the transforms of key frames allowing a smooth transition of position, translation, rotation, scale, and color.
+During playback, intermediate frames are linearly interpolated between key frames allowing a smooth transition of position, translation, rotation, scale, and color.

 __Demo Instructions :__
 1. To run the demo, you must have the Microsoft Visual C++ Redistributable for Visual Studio 2017 installed.